ginkorea/refusal-cleaner/README.md

 ---

-Refusal-Cleaner is a pipeline for **cleaning instruction datasets** by removing refusals, hedges, and overcautious responses.
+**Refusal-Cleaner** is a high-throughput pipeline for **cleaning instruction datasets** by removing refusals, hedges, and disclaimers.
-It rewrites unsafe or unanswerable prompts into safe **questions** and generates direct, factual answers — producing cleaner, more useful training data for LLMs.
+It reframes unsafe or unanswerable prompts into safe **questions** and generates direct, factual answers — producing cleaner, more useful training data for LLMs.

 ---

 ## ✨ Features

 * **Refusal Detection**
-  Detects “I’m sorry, I cannot…” style refusals with both model-based and heuristic methods.
+  Identifies “I’m sorry, I cannot…” style refusals using both heuristic rules and model checks.

 * **Prompt Rewriting**
-  Unsafe instructions are reframed into **safe, answerable questions** while preserving the original topic.
+  Unsafe instructions are reframed into **safe, answerable questions** while preserving topic intent.

 * **Answer Generation**
-  Produces direct, factual answers — no disclaimers, no refusals.
+  Produces direct, factual answers with no disclaimers.

-* **Batch + Resume Processing**
+* **Full Parallelization + Batching**
-  Works on massive datasets by saving every batch (default 100 rows) and resuming where it left off.
+  Uses the OpenAI **Batch API** to process **tens of thousands of rows in parallel**.
+  Automatically divides datasets into slices (≥1k rows each, up to \~10 slices) and merges results incrementally.

+* **Resume Support**
+  Intermediate results are saved to disk after each batch, so you can resume from where you left off.

 * **Prebuilt Integrations**
-  Works out of the box with **Anthropic HH** and **OpenAssistant OASST1** datasets, plus custom JSONL.
+  Works out of the box with **Anthropic HH** and **OpenAssistant OASST1** datasets, plus custom JSONL input.

 ---